crazypigeon/thermostat_to_wemo/README.md

 I live in an apartment and not only do I have a crappy wall air conditioner, I have a crappy wall air conditioner with a manual thermostat that blows cold air only into the kitchen.

-The heater has a seperate programmable thermostat that is across the room that I wanted to hook in to control the heat and AC.m
+My heater has a seperate programmable thermostat that is across the room that I wanted to hook it up so that it to controls the heat and AC.

 Diving into the installation guide for my thermostat, I was able to figure out how to hook it up to the GPIO pins on a Raspberry Pi so that the Pi could determine when the thermostat was asking for fan or AC, or both.